With pandemic worsening in US, surgeon general worried

 “It is our fastest, most effective way out of this pandemic,” he said.

 About 186 million Americans have received at least one shot, but another 90 million eligible Americans haven’t.
-Officials are trying to overcome a stubborn refusal among some — particularly conservative, rural white people — to get vaccinated, but it’s unclear how to do that.
+Officials are trying to overcome a refusal among some — particularly conservative, rural white people — to get vaccinated, but it’s unclear how to do that.
 So, for the meantime at least, some places have reverted to health precautions that had been cast aside.

 In Las Vegas, some resorts and casinos are again requiring employees to wear masks in response to a recommendation issued by health officials amid rising COVID-19 case rates in Nevada; it ranks fifth among U.S. states for the most new cases per capita over the last two weeks.

+Los Angeles County late Saturday reinstated rules requiring everyone to wear masks inside public buildings.
 Around San Francisco’s Bay Area, which has some of the highest vaccination rates in California, health officials have recommended that everyone again wear masks inside public buildings, regardless of their vaccination status.

 But in conservative Alabama, where COVID-19 hospitalizations have more than doubled in a month and only about a third of the population is fully vaccinated, officials have refused to reinstitute statewide health rules or use gimmicks such as lotteries to boost immunizations.